babakfp/babakfp.ir/src/content/posts/fuck-linux/index.md

 >
 > A problem has occurred and the system can't recover.
 Please log out and try again.

-### Importance of Display Scaling

-Display scaling is crucial for clarity and precision, especially for design and development work.

 ## Nvidia Drivers

-The open-source Nvidia driver was faster.
-The proprietary driver was slower and laggy (relatively speaking).
+The proprietary Nvidia driver was laggy and slower compared to the open-source driver (relatively speaking).

 ## Distribution Hell

-Linux has too many distributions and none of them are good.
-Distributions can have their own package managers, which means every software now has to support multiple package managers.
-LOL.
-This looks so much like how Front-end developers have too many runtimes, frameworks, and package managers to choose from.
-There can only be a single runtime, framework, and package manager, and it can solve all problems.
-Same with Linux distributions.
-Just build something that works for everyone.
-Windows is a good example of this.
+Linux is flooded with countless distributions, each one more frustrating than the last.
+Every distro has its own package manager, forcing software to support an array of incompatible systems.
+The worst part?
+These distros aren't just different—they're all consistently awful in their own ways, making the experience a nightmare no matter which one you choose.

 ## Package Management Nightmares

-Linux has too many distributions and package managers.
-On Ubuntu, I dealt with `.deb`, `.AppImage`, `.tar.gz`, and `.tar.xz` files.

-On Ubuntu, it's not possible to install a Debian package by double-clicking on the `.deb` file.
-You have to use the command line to install it.

-Whenever Linux users talk about Ubuntu, they say that it's based on Debian.
-This tells me that I can easily install Debian packages.
-However, when I tried to install a package, I got an error message saying that some dependencies were missing.
-I wasted a lot of time on this.
-I found out there is a thing called GDebi.
-I installed it, and then I used it to install the package.
-It worked.
-However, it didn't always work.
-Not sure if this was an issue with GDebi or if it was something else.
+On Windows, you can install a program by double-clicking a `.exe` or `.msi` file.
+Some programs also offer portable versions that run without installation.
+Alternatively, you can unzip certain files and run the executable directly.

+On Ubuntu, I encountered various file types including `.deb`, `.AppImage`, `.tar.gz`, and `.tar.xz`.
+Although Ubuntu is based on Debian, I couldn't install `.deb` packages by simply double-clicking them; I kept running into missing dependency errors.

+After wasting a lot of time troubleshooting, I discovered GDebi.
+Installing and using GDebi from the command line allowed me to install Debian packages successfully, but it didn't always work.
+I'm unsure whether the issue was with GDebi or something else.

 I had issues with `.AppImage`, `.tar.gz`, and `.tar.xz` files too.
-I don't remember much, and I don't feel like explaining it.
+I don't remember much, and I don't feel like remembering it.
 Just know that I wasted a lot of time, and it made me frustrated.

 Linux Mint was much better than Ubuntu.
 I could just double-click on a `.deb` file and install it.

-I installed Ubuntu because I thought it might fix the scaling issue.

 ## Customization

-Ubuntu didn't have many customization options.
-You need to install a software called Tweaks to change basic settings.
+Ubuntu has very little customization options.
+You need to install Tweaks to change basic things.
+It's nothing close to Windows.

 ## VSCode Shortcuts

 I use VSCode, and on Linux/Ubuntu, the shortcuts were different.
+[Terminal shortcuts](#shell-differences) were different too.
+WTF!

 ## Shell Differences

-I use PowerShell on Windows and Linux uses Bash.
-The shortcuts and the behavior of keys and their features were different.
+The shortcuts and the behavior of keys and their features are different on Windows and Linux.

--   I couldn't do `ctrl` + `c` to copy text, and `ctrl` + `v` to paste text.
+-   No (`ctrl` + `c`) to copy text.
+-   No (`ctrl` + `v`) to paste text.
--   I couldn't do `ctrl` + "a" to select all input text.
+-   No (`ctrl` + `a`) to select input text.
+Only input text, not the whote output text.
--   I couldn't select part of the input text with (`ctrl`) + `shift` + "arrow keys".
+-   No (`shift` + ArrowKeys) and (`ctrl` + `shift` + ArrowKeys) for text selection.

-I used Terminal settings to change `ctrl` + `shift` + `c` to `ctrl` + `c` (and the same for `v`), and `ctrl` + `shift` + `c` for killing the process.
-This only worked for the Terminal app, not the Bash that I use inside VSCode.
+I modified some Terminal configuration options, but the changes only applied to the Terminal app, not to the Bash environment I use in VSCode.

-I installed zsh and oh-my-zsh.
-It made things just a bit better.
-I made Bash look less bloated.
-I found a plugin that somewhat implemented the `shift` + "arrow keys" to select text (it wasn't good).
+I installed zsh and oh-my-zsh, which improved things slightly.
+I managed to make zsh look less cluttered and found a plugin that partially enabled text selection with (`Shift` + ArrowKeys), though it wasn't very good.

-I was going to install PowerShell on Linux, but I just installed Windows itself instead.
+I was going to install PowerShell on Linux, but I just installed Windows instead.

 ## External Hard Drive Issues

-Linux stopped mounting my external hard drive (WD - HDD - My Passport - Ultra).
-It was shown in the file manager, but when I was trying to open it, it was showing an error message.
-I used ChatGPT and after a bunch of time wasted, I could fix it.
-However, it suggested a way to create a folder and mount the external hard drive to that folder.
-I needed to do this every time I restarted my computer (or disconnected the hard drive).
+Linux suddenly stopped mounting my external hard drive (WD - HDD - My Passport - Ultra).
+Although it appeared in the file manager, attempting to open it resulted in an error message.
+After wasting a lot of time troubleshooting with ChatGPT, I finally found a fix.
+The solution involved creating a folder and manually mounting the external hard drive to that folder, which worked—but I had to repeat the process every time I restarted my computer or reconnected the drive.

-This issue didn't exist before, but I think this may be caused by deleting all Nvidia drivers (I did this because of the "Something went wrong" error that I explained).
-Connecting normal flash devices worked fine.
+This issue hadn't occurred before, and I suspect it may have been caused by [deleting all Nvidia drivers](#i-broke-the-system-trying-to-fix-blurry-text) (an action I took due to the "Something went wrong" error I previously mentioned).
+Interestingly, connecting regular flash drives still worked without any problems.

 ## Software Installation Problems